 Robert: “If you don’t knock it off, I’m fixin’ to blow you to pieces… real ‘faust’ boy!”

-Then Thomas began to yell at the top of his lungs like a lunatic.
+Thomas began to yell at the top of his lungs like a deranged lunatic.

 A thunderous noise occurred somewhere in back of the dark cabin.
 It grew louder and louder like an approaching freight train, so incredibly quick that there was no time for Robert to react.
 Thomas covered his head and ducked under the table, while the massive beast leaped over it towards Robert and chomped him in the face.
 As Robert was bulldozed to the floor, he screamed in agony, and Thomas crawled under the table to the other side and wrestled for the killer’s Peacemaker.
 After a few shots went off, Thomas successfully snatched it and ran several feet away while the beast nearly tore Robert apart.